 As you come out of the anesthesia, you might feel groggy and confused.
 The drugs’ effects can take a few hours to fully wear off.

-Will There Be Side Effects?
+Will There Be Side Effects From the Anesthesia?

-Maybe, but most are minor and temporary.
+You may have some side effects, but most are minor and temporary.
 It depends on which type of anesthesia you get.

 Side effects from general anesthesia include: